-5. Parking -
+6. Parking -

 - a.
-A minimum of 30 permanent parking spaces are required for a farm winery and/or farm brewery. - b.
-Permanent parking spaces shall be paved or approved gravel parking. - c.
-All handicap parking regulations shall be complied with. - d.
-If indoor or outdoor private function room(s) are approved, the applicant shall provide additional temporary parking spaces at a rate of one space for every three (3) legal occupants and, in keeping with the agricultural purpose and to help maintain the aesthetic nature, the Commission may: - Allow portions of the temporary parking spaces to be maintained as lawn parking. - Require installation and maintenance of reinforced pavers or similar methods for all or portions of the proposed temporary parking in grass areas.
+A minimum of 30 permanent parking spaces is required for a farm brewery, farm winery, and/or farm distillery and such permanent parking spaces shall be paved or approved gravel parking. - b.
+All handicap parking regulations shall be complied with. - c.
+Additional areas may be set aside for overflow parking spaces and, to help maintain the aesthetic nature of the site, the Commission may: - Allow portions of the temporary parking spaces to be maintained as lawn parking, and/or - Require installation and maintenance of reinforced pavers or similar methods for all or portions of the proposed temporary parking in grass areas.